kyy1-cyy/Squire-VR/README.md

 - **Storage Check**: Automatically warns you if you don't have enough space before you start a download.
 - **AutoSideload**: if enabled, when game is done downloading it will begin installing the game ont your headset with a manual apk install then an auto obb folder mover.

-# ScreenShots
-see the app in use
+# ScreenShots: See the app in use

 Main App